dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

-# Cybernetworks and the Global Village

-The Rise of Social Capital
+# 0205.
+Cybernetworks and the Global Village: The Rise of Social Capital

 One recent controversy in the study of social capital has been an issue raised by Putnam (1993, 1995a, 1995b): whether social capital has been on the decline in the United States for the past three or four decades.

 Putnam argues that there should be a positive association between social capital and political participation, and he measures social capital in terms of participation rates in social associations or secondary/tertiary associations such as PTAs, Red Cross associations, unions, church-affiliated groups, sports groups, and bowling leagues.
 Political participation is indicated by voting, writing to Congress, participating in rallies and political meetings, and so on.
 Putnam has observed that both participation rates have declined in the United States over the past thirty years or so.
 This has led him to conclude that social capital or civic engagement has been on the decline, and this decline might be responsible for a decline in democratic and political participation.
 Further, he suggests that the culprit may be the rise of television viewing.
 As television has gained popularity, the younger generations of Americans are no longer interested in participating in civil associations.
 Indeed, he suggests, even when they go bowling, they may bowl as individuals rather than as groups or leagues.

 Putnam’s thesis and research have been challenged from a variety of theoretical and methodological perspectives.
 These challenges fault Putnam’s work primarily on two grounds.
 First, he committed errors in measuring social capital.
-For example, it has been pointed out that he erred in the analyses of the General Social Survey data (Greeley 1997a); he should have used「amount of time dedicated to voluntary work」

-(Greeley 1997b, 1997c; Newton 1997) rather than mere membership in certain organizations; he excluded certain types of associations (especially organizations emerging in contemporary America [Schudson 1996; Greeley 1997a, 1997b, 1997c; Minkoff 1997; Newton 1997]); and membership in an association is not the same as civic-mindedness or civic 210

-energy (Schudson 1996).
-Second, assuming that his measurements of social capital were acceptable, Putnam blamed the wrong culprit; other factors have been more critical than television viewing (Schudson 1996; Skocpol 1996).1
+For example, it has been pointed out that he erred in the analyses of the General Social Survey data (Greeley 1997a); he should have used「amount of time dedicated to voluntary work」(Greeley 1997b, 1997c; Newton 1997) rather than mere membership in certain organizations; he excluded certain types of associations (especially organizations emerging in contemporary America [Schudson 1996; Greeley 1997a, 1997b, 1997c; Minkoff 1997; Newton 1997]); and membership in an association is not the same as civic-mindedness or civic energy (Schudson 1996).
+Second, assuming that his measurements of social capital were acceptable, Putnam blamed the wrong culprit; other factors have been more critical than television viewing (Schudson 1996; Skocpol 1996).
+1

 Whether social capital is rising or declining largely depends on how it is defined and measured (Greeley 1997b; Portes 1998; Lin 1999a).
 In addition, its significance lies in the consequences selected for analysis.